 Timeline and Enforcement

-• February 2025: Prohibitions on unacceptable risk AI take effect
+• February 2025: Prohibitions on unacceptable risk AI took effect

-• August 2026: Full requirements for high-risk systems
+• August 2, 2026: Full requirements for high-risk AI systems (Annex III) - this is the current enforcement deadline

 Practical Steps to Prepare